DataDog/documentation/content/en/sheets/_index.md

 ### Transfer your query to a spreadsheet

-1. From other product pages (such as the [Log Explorer][2]), build out the query of data you want to analyze.
-For example, filtering your Logs view to those that have `status:error`.
+1. On the page of a supported product (such as the [Log Explorer][2]), build the query of data you want to analyze, such as filtering your Logs view to those that have `status:error`.
 1. Click **Open in Sheets**.
 For a list of product pages you can create a table from, see the [Supported data sources](#supported-data-sources) section.
 1. You can create a **New Spreadsheet** or add this table of data to an **Existing Spreadsheet**.
 1. Click **Save and Open**.

-## Calculated Columns
+## Calculated columns

-You can add a calculated column to add calculations, extract data from a log message or add business logic to your data.
+You can use a calculated column to add a formula, parse a log message, or add business logic to your data.
 Your calculated columns can be used in the pivot table you’ll create later.

 From the header of the far right column of your table, click the Plus icon to **Add calculated column**.
 Enter a function to view the syntax and description of the function.
-For a full list, see the [Functions and Operators][3] documentation.
+For a full list of supported functions, see the [Functions and Operators][3] documentation.

 {{< img src="/sheets/calculated_columns.png" alt="Added calculated column with the Plus icon, and an example IFS function" style="width:90%;" >}}